 AP Studio Art: Drawing Portfolio (APSTARTD)

-Course #: 02301 Credits: 1

-PEIMS #: A3500300 Grades: 11-12

-The requirements for this course reflect three sense of quality in a student's work; the stude on a particular visual interest or problem; an need for breadth of experience in the forma expressive means of the arts.
-During this cou- be introduced to a variety of problems in dra cannot be entered at mid-term.
-Students are submit an AP portfolio. ent's concentration d the student's al, technical, and urse, the student will awing.
-This course
+The requirements for this course reflect three major concerns: a sense of quality in a student's work; the student's concentration on a particular visual interest or problem; and the student's need for breadth of experience in the formal, technical, and expressive means of the arts.
+During this course, the student will be introduced to a variety of problems in drawing.
+This course cannot be entered at mid-term.
+Students are expected to submit an AP portfolio.